nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   <pre>
   appointment add --p <var>PATIENT_ID</var> --s <var>START_TIME</var> --e <var>END_TIME</var> --v <var>VAX_NAME</var>
   </pre>
+  For CLI input examples, a clipboard (:clipboard:) will follow which represents the copy and paste version.
 * **Square brackets** (`[` and `]`) around arguments indicate that the argument is _optional_.
 For example,
   <br><code>[--n <var>NEW_NAME</var>]</code> would mean that <wbr><code>--n <var>NEW_NAME</var></code> is optional.
 * **Three dots with no space** (`...`) <u>after</u> arguments indicates that multiple of the same type of argument can be repeated.
 For example <wbr><code>[--r <var>REQUIREMENT</var>]...</code> would mean that <code>--r <var>REQUIREMENT</var></code> can appear multiple times.